 Any business with a turnover exceeding 40 lakh rs in one financial year must register under GST.
 For service providers, the threshold is 20 lakh rs a financial year.

 After GST implementation, businesses can purchase 50,000 rs worth of supplies at the GST rate of 12% and provide a service to a different company for 80,000 rs at the GST rate of 18.
 In this case, they can relish the tax credits paid on purchases after GST implementation.
-The calculations for that are mentioned below —
+The following calculations determine the tax liability:

 5. Individual GST liability assessment for supplies

-The determination of tax liability under GST law is called the Assessment.
+The calculations for determining tax liability under GST law follow a structured process known as Assessment.
 Here are some of the assessments under GST —

 The taxpayer can do self-assessment, but other than that, the tax authorities do all other categories of assessments.